Capacity Theorems for Distributed Index Coding: Composite Coding for the Distributed Index Coding Problem

 A few remarks are in order.

 \begin{remark} Computing the rate region in Theorem~\ref{thm:compcod:fractional} over all decoding configurations $(\Pv, \Dv)$ is quite expensive, but a few simplifications are possible.
-First, as mentioned earlier, if $i \notin \Delta_i = D_i \cap (\bigcup_{J \in P_i} J)$, then the corresponding $R_i(\Pv,\Dv) = 0$.
-Second, as mentioned in Remark~\ref{rem:better:than:minli:pi}, we can focus on active servers and consider $P_i \subseteq N_A = \{ J \subseteq N: C_J > 0 \}$.
-Third, it suffices to consider $P_i$ of the form $\Gamma_*(P'_i)$ for some $P'_i \subseteq N$.
-This reduction follows since no matter which choice of servers $P_i$ is used, all the composite indices of these servers, except those that are already known, are to be recovered in the first step of decoding.
-Therefore, the region becomes no smaller under the subset completion. \end{remark}
+First, as mentioned earlier, if $i \notin \Delta_i = D_i \cap (\bigcup_{J \in P_i} J)$, then the corresponding $R_i(\Pv,\Dv) = 0$. {Also if $J \notin \cup_{i\in [n]}P_i $, then $C_J(\Pv) = 0$}.
+Second, as mentioned in Remark~\ref{rem:better:than:minli:pi}, we can focus on active servers and consider $P_i \subseteq N_A = \{ J \in N: C_J > 0 \}$. {Third, it suffices to consider subset complete decoding server groups, such that $P_i = \Gamma_*(P_i)$.
+This is because, all subsets of indices that can be generated by the servers in $P_i$ (except those that are already known) appear in the LHS of \eqref{eq:first:decode:frac}.
+That is, composite indices $K$ in $M \subseteq\Gamma_*(P_i)\setminus 2^{A_i}$ appear on the LHS of \eqref{eq:first:decode:frac}.
+However, in the RHS of \eqref{eq:first:decode:frac}, the contributing server capacities are ``cut" by $P_i$.
+Therefore, the region becomes no smaller if we use subset completion of $P_i$, $\Gamma_*(P_i)$, instead of $P_i$.} \end{remark}

-\begin{remark} Fractional coding over different decoding configurations was used also in the cooperative composite coding (CCC) scheme \cite{Li--Ong--Johnson2017} and an earlier version of this work \cite{isit:2017}.
-In our current notation, CCC uses the same decoding server group $P_i = P \subseteq N$ for all the receivers and allocates the link capacities over $P$ with decoding message sets $\Dv$ fixed.
-The resulting achievable rate region $\Rr_\mathrm{CCC}(\Dv)$ is characterized by
+\begin{remark} A less general version of the fractional coding over different decoding configurations was proposed in the cooperative composite coding (CCC) scheme \cite{Li--Ong--Johnson2017}.
+In our notation, CCC uses the same decoding server group $P_i = P \subseteq N$ for all the receivers and {for a fixed decoding message set tuple $\Dv$, the corresponding achievable rate region $\Rr_\mathrm{CCC}(\Dv)$ can be written as}

 for some $R_i(P)$, $S_K(P)$, and $C_J(P)$ such that